Mathématique: Chapter 59

 “It’s probably best for you that she’s not,” Mitchell replied.

 “Mitchell,” Mitchell said.
-“Cam Mitchell.”
+“Cam Mitchell, SG-1.”

-“And for your information,” McKay continued, looking at Mitchell, “Sam Carter and I have a science bromance the likes of which humanity has never seen.
-And will never see again.
-Nothing will ever come between us.
+“For your information,” McKay continued, glaring at Mitchell, “Sam Carter and I have a science bromance the likes of which humanity has never seen.
+And will never see again, probably.
+Nothing will come between us.
 Nothing could.
 We built a bridge between galaxies.”

-“Yeah.
-Okay,” Mitchell said.
+“Yeah, okay,” Mitchell said.
 “Tell her that, maybe.”

 “I do.
 Constantly.
 She’s as excited about it as I am, frankly.”